 Get ready for the FedNow Service

 For information on instant payments and the FedNow Service, visit FedNow Explorer (Off-site).
-You can also stay up to date on our instant payments initiatives by joining the FedNow Community (Off-site) or by signing up to receive FedNow News emails (Off-site).
+You can also stay up to date on our instant payments initiatives by signing up for FedNow News (Off-site).